rabidgremlin/gcp-thumbor-stack/README.md

 # GCP Thumbor Stack

-Deployment Manager scripts to create an end to end thumbor image resizing stack on the Google Cloud Platform
+Deployment Manager scripts to create an end to end [Thumbor](http://thumbor.org/) image resizing and cropping stack on the Google Cloud Platform

 ## Create and test the stack
 Run the following command.
 You can run replace ```thumbor-test``` with your own name.
 All resources created by the deployment manager scripts are pre-fixed with this name.